 Details You’ll Only Know If You Tried It:

 The inventory is warehoused in Oakland area and I get my new Tote within about 2 days from sending it back.
 As soon as the mail carrier scans my return package, my new tote begins to process!

 The absolute best seller of this service is that you get 100% control over what ships in your tote.
 I’ve tried Stitch Fix and my biggest complaint was that I wanted to hand pick what was sent to me.
 With LE TOTE you’ll get a Tote with 3 clothing items and 2 accessories picked for you.
 Then you can immediately go and swap out those items for the other available inventory they have.
 Every time I’ve completely swapped my tote for other pieces.

 I’m 5’8″ with a long torso.
 Fit is a bit of a challenge for me but probably wouldn’t be for someone 5’7″ or under.
 I often sized up to a large in order to get the length right but then the body was too big and I would end up not wearing it at all.

 They have an entirely separate subscription for maternity so you never have to buy maternity clothes again!

 It is as simple as just excluding it from what you send back.
 Then it’s yours and you even get a subscription credit for the next month’s tote!

 The Bottom Line:

-I could easily spend $50 in a Forever21 type store and impulse buy $50 worth of cheap clothes that will just sit in my closet with the tags on.
-The idea of redirecting that money towards a constant stream of new clothes to try, is a much better alternative.
-My Totes aren’t filled with items that I love so much I want to own them or wear them all the time but I’m still really happy with the LE TOTE service and find myself unwilling to cancel.
+I could easily spend $50 in a Forever21 and impulse buy $50 worth of cheap clothes that will just sit in my closet.
+The idea of redirecting that money towards a constant stream of new clothes to try is a much better alternative.
+My Totes aren’t filled with items that I love so much I want to own them or wear them all the time, but I’m still happy with the Le Tote service and find myself unwilling to cancel.